paralleldrive/cuid2/README.md

 * **Horizontally scalable:** Generate ids on multiple machines without coordination.
 * **Offline-compatible:** Generate ids without a network connection.
 * **URL and name-friendly:** No special characters.
 * **Fast and convenient:** No async operations.
-Won't introduce user-noticeable delays.
-Less than 5k, gzipped.
+Won't introduce user-noticeable delays. ~5k, gzipped.
 * **But not *too fast*:** If you can hash too quickly you can launch parallel attacks to find duplicates or break entropy-hiding.
 For unique ids, the fastest runner loses the security race.